hokkaido/e2e-testing-with-protractor/README.md

 ##Element Finders are

 ##Organizing your code: Page objects
-If we only relied on `element` calls to structure our tests, our life gets progressively worse as the application grows.
+If we only relied on `element` calls to structure our tests, our life would get progressively worse as the application grows.
+We'd have to duplicate a lot of code for components that are used across different pages.
 One change to an element's class name could force us to rewrite many of our tests.

+We use a design pattern called *page object* to overcome this problem.
+It is described in more detail by [Martin Fowler](http://martinfowler.com/bliki/PageObject.html).
+The gist of it is very simple.

 ```javascript